truher/all25/doc/Conventions.md

 Put variable initialization as close to use as possible.
 The worst thing is to initialize all the variables at the top of a method, and then sprinkle the usage throughout the body.
 Don't do that.

+If you have a lot of initialization to do in one method, it's ok to use anonymous blocks to limit scope.

 ## Infrastructure

 A common pattern is to print stuff to the console, if some sort of "debug" mode is engaged.
 There are currently two patterns for that, a static boolean, or an interface that includes the printing methods -- the latter is preferred.